Bachelor of Arts (BA)

 Many students combine a BA with another degree.
 Because a number of courses can be credited to both degrees, it is possible for able students to complete two three-year degrees in four to five years.

-Part A of the BA Schedule includes all the non-starred majors listed in the table below as well as the "Other BA Subjects (not majors)" listed.
+Part A of the BA Schedule includes all the non-starred majors listed in the table below as well as the other BA subjects (not majors) below.

-*majors listed under the BA Statute, but administered by other faculties
+*Majors listed under the BA Statute, but taught by other faculties and units.

 All PDF documents require Acrobat Reader.